 Note: On June 26, 2017 the U.S. Supreme Court reinstated the travel restrictions, but clarified that anyone with a "bona fide" relationship with a person or entity in the U.S. should not be refused entry.
 This should include those returning here or coming here for the first time as students, scholars, or their dependents.
 However, as always we cannot guarantee any individuals may not have problems and citizens from these countries are still advised to travel with caution.

-Exceptions to the above:
+Exceptions to the above and possible waivers:

 - the suspension of entry to the U.S. will not apply to Lawful Permanent Residents (green card holders)